 The Mentor Project at Penn State Behrend works with local schools and community sites to promote positive youth development by forming lasting relationships between Erie youth and trained mentors.

 As a research-informed program, The Mentor Project at Behrend follows best practice guidelines from the national organization MENTOR and works closely with The Mentoring Partnership of Southwestern Pennsylvania (TMP).
 Staff and faculty affiliates at CORE are certified regional trainers for TMP and are able to offer Mentor Training 101 sessions for local organizations and schools in Erie County.

-For the fall 2018 to spring 2019 academic year, The Mentor Project is working with the following schools and education sites:
+The Mentor Project worked with many area schools and education sites:

 - Autism Society

 - Rice Ave Middle School - Girard